Slick Dogs and Ponies

-Slick Dogs and Ponies is the third studio album from American garage rock band, Louis XIV.
-Its release date was January 29, 2008.
+Slick Dogs and Ponies is the third studio album from American garage rock band Louis XIV, releasing on January 29, 2008, to largely negative reviews.

 The album was leaked on torrent networks on January 18, 2008, after the band temporarily added all of the songs to their MySpace page.

 Reception

 Initial critical response to Slick Dogs and Ponies was negative.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 37, based on 10 reviews.